pip-services/pip-services-docs/content/en/dart/commons/data/any_value.md

 #### getAsNullableType
 Converts an object's value into a value defined by a specified typecode.
-If conversion is not possible it returns null.
+If conversion is not possible, it returns null.
 See [TypeConverter.toNullableType](../../convert/type_converter/#tonullabletype)

 > T getAsNullableType\<T\>([TypeCode](../../convert/type_code) type)